bobbicodes/mecca/README.md

 Written completely in bash using simple scripts to generate waveforms and automagically stitch them together into songs.
 When I started this I had no idea what I was doing, but it seems that it is now capable of emitting actual music.
-And if you take a look at how ridiculously simple the code is, you might just laugh your ass off.

 # Installation